-Hong Kong ePrix: Sebastien Buemi charges to historic win
+Buemi cmakes ePrix history in HK

 Hong Kong (CNN)Sebastien Buemi carried on where he left off last season taking the checkered flag in the inaugural Formula E Hong Kong ePrix on Sunday.

-The reigning world champion, took control of what proved to be a chaotic 45-lap race at times, with several drivers coming to grief on the tight 1.8-kilometer track.
+The reigning world champion, took control of what proved to be a chaotic 45-lap race at times, with several drivers coming to grief on the tight 1.8-kilometer track around the Central Harborfront.

 Buemi, crowned world champion last July at the London ePrix, started from fifth on the grid but profited from crashes to his immediate rivals.